Home | History

 1997

-Italtrans saw its fleet grow exponentially, from one vehicle in 1985 to 10 in 1986 and 100 in 1997.
+Italtrans sees its fleet grow exponentially, expanding from a single vehicle in 1985 to 10 in 1986 and 100 in 1997.

 2000